aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 Can phylogeny help us predict how predators will impact community composition and ecosystem functioning?
 Within a local community, the effect of predator species diversity will depend on three factors: how predators are distributed among habitats, how they interact with their prey, and how they interact with each other.
-To the extent that phylogenetic relationships are correlated with these three factors they enable us to predict the impact of predator diversity on communities.
-For instance, phylogeny could constrain predator species co-occurrence if more distant phylogenetic relatives have more distinct fundamental niches, whereas close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
+To the extent that phylogenetic relationships are correlated with these three factors, they enable us to predict the impact of predator diversity on communities.
+For instance, phylogeny could constrain predator species co-occurrence if more distant relatives have more distinct fundamental niches, whereas close relatives are too similar to co-exist [@Webb2002;@Emerson2008].
 When predators do co-occur, phylogeny may correlate with their feeding